RobCranfill/RainierView/README.md

 A link is provided to the web site of the climbing club I belong to, [OSAT](http://osat.org/), which is an awesome organization, but I am not implying any endorsement of this software by OSAT or any other connection between me and them. :)

+This is my ['product page'](http://robcranfill.net/RainierView) for this thing.

 References
 ----------